PoisotLab/ms_metaweb_perspectives/README.md

 low-dimensional space that maximizes information about the network structure.
-This approach is further justified by the observation, for example, that the macro-evolutionary history of a network is adequately represented by some graph embeddings [RDPG; see @DallaRiva2016ExpEvo].
-In a recent publication,
-@Strydom2022FooWeb have used an embedding (based on RDPG) to project a metaweb of trophic interactions between European mammals, and transfered this information to mammals of Canada by using the phylogenetic distance between related clades to infer the values in the latent sub-space into which the metaweb was projected.
+This approach is further justified by the observation, for example, that the macro-evolutionary history of a network is adequately represented by some graph embeddings [Random dot product graphs (RDPG); see @DallaRiva2016ExpEvo].
+In a recent publication, @Strydom2022FooWeb have used an embedding (based on RDPG) to project a metaweb of trophic interactions between European mammals, and transfered this information to mammals of Canada by using the phylogenetic distance between related clades to infer the values in the latent sub-space into which the metaweb was projected.
 By performing the RDPG step on re-constructed value, this approach yields a probabilistic trophic metaweb for mammals of Canada based on knowledge of European species, despite a limited ($\approx$ 5%) taxonomic overlap.

 Graph embeddings *can* serve as a dimensionality reduction method.
-For example, RDPG [@Strydom2022FooWeb] and t-SVD [@Poisot2021ImpMam] typically embed networks using fewer dimensions than the original network [the original network has as many dimensions as species, and as many informative dimensions as trophically unique species; @Strydom2021SvdEnt].
-But this is not necessarilly the case -- indeed, one may perform a PCA (a special case of SVD) to project the raw data into a subspace that improves the efficacy of t-SNE [@Maaten2009LeaPar].
+For example, RDPG [@Strydom2022FooWeb] and t-SVD [truncated singular value decomposition;
+@Poisot2021ImpMam] typically embed networks using fewer dimensions than the original network [the original network has as many dimensions as species, and as many informative dimensions as trophically unique species; @Strydom2021SvdEnt].
+But this is not necessarily the case -- indeed, one may perform a PCA (a special case of SVD) to project the raw data into a subspace that improves the efficacy of t-SNE [t-distributed stochastic neighbor embedding; @Maaten2009LeaPar].
 There are many dimensionality reductions [@Anowar2021ConEmp] that can be applied to an embedded network should the need for dimensionality reduction (for example for data visualisation) arise.
 In brief, many graph embeddings *can* serve as